-From soaring logistics rates and-gummed up supply chains, and eye watering paid ad costs to fickle customers, DTC brands have a very uncertain 2022 ahead of them.
+From soaring logistics rates and gummed up supply chains, and eye-watering paid ad costs to fickle customers, DTC brands have a very uncertain future ahead of them.

 And yet, there is immense opportunity for savvy operators to leverage inefficiencies and seek out new markets by upping their game.

 In this post, we will cover the scope of challenges and opportunities in DTC using these 25 interesting stats (all as up-to date as possible).

 - 1. Container shipping costs have increased dramatically